All Episodes

 Not even the pollsters will predict that their poll is right.

-My friends, it's the it's the polling data.
+My friends, it's the polling data.

-Uh you see a poll where Obama's approval number, 40 percent or 50.
+You see a poll where Obama's approval number, 40% or 50%.

 How can this be?

-You see Obama's likeability number at 65.
+You see Obama's likability number at 65%.

 How can this be?

-And I'm telling you that's the exact reaction they want you to have.
+And I'm telling you, that's the exact reaction they want you to have.

-But I don't think I'm gonna take a flyer here, I'm gonna take a wild guess.
+But I don't think, I'm going to take a flyer here.

 I don't think there's a pollster out there who would come on this program and guarantee Obama victory based on his poll.